Workers’ compensation coverage of psychological injuries

 Work-related psychological injuries are a major concern for Australian workplaces.
 Generally, workers with psychological injuries have more time off work.
 These injuries can also be more complex than physical injuries because personal circumstances or stressful life events may contribute to the injury.

-What is Safe Work Australia doing to minimise the impact of psychological injuries?
+Safe Work Australia initiatives aimed at minimising the impact of psychological injuries

 Safe Work Australia develops information and material based on research to improve and create consistencies across all workers’ compensation schemes in Australia.